developer-zebra/developer-zebra-site/src/emdk-for-android/4-1/guide/about/index.md

 ## What's New
+**EMDK for Android v4.1**

 **EMDK for Android v4.0**

 * IDE Support
 	* **Support for ADT/Eclipse has been deprecated**.
 Future versions of the EMDK for Android will only support Android Studio for development.

 * New Profile Manager Features
-	* [Multipule MX version support](/emdk-for-android/4-0/guide/profile-manager) - Profile manager now supports multiple MX versions.
+	* [Multipule MX version support](/emdk-for-android/4-1/guide/profile-manager) - Profile manager now supports multiple MX versions.
 You can now choose between  MX 4.2, 4.4 and 5.0 when creating a new profile.
-	* [Profile Upgrade](/emdk-for-android/4-0/guide/profile-manager) - Profile manager now provides a method to upgrade an existing profile to use a higher version of MX.
+	* [Profile Upgrade](/emdk-for-android/4-1/guide/profile-manager) - Profile manager now provides a method to upgrade an existing profile to use a higher version of MX.
-	* [Data Capture Activity Selection Wildcard](/emdk-for-android/4-0/mx/data-capture/activity) - When using an Activity Selector in a Data Capture profile and wish to include all activities in an application package, you no longer have to manually enter each activity.
+	* [Data Capture Activity Selection Wildcard](/emdk-for-android/4-1/mx/data-capture/activity) - When using an Activity Selector in a Data Capture profile and wish to include all activities in an application package, you no longer have to manually enter each activity.
 You can now enter a single asterisk ( \* ) and all activities in that package will be selected.
 	* New MX 4.4 features
 		* Additional Locale support for SPANISH, US_SPANISH, BRAZILIAN PORTUGUESE and PORTUGUESE.
 		* Password Masking / Encryption for sensitive values in Certificate Manager and GPRS Manager.